Stexinator/TheWitcherTRPG/README.md

 ### 1.042 ###
 - add field to show total weight of stored items and carry capacity of container
 - added variable stamina scaling for effects in spells
+- added ability to drop Global Modifier on spell sheets
 - fix container not showing weight of stored items
 - re-work weight calculation
 - fixed an issue with loot sheet layout